Sans Neige

 “I dunno.
 I do.”

-This guy was a clown.
-Everything from the way he was lying on the sidewalk to the fact that his shirt did not cover his stomach bothered me in a way I kept and did not express.
-My expression, my attitude, was live and let live, but I walked away from Ralph with a shiver running down my spine.
+My expression, my attitude, was live and let live, but the way his shirt didn’t cover his stomach, and the fact that people were walking around him on the sidewalk, irked me.
+I did not express this.
+I walked away from Ralph with a shiver running down my spine.
 I thought about cavemen and the discovery of fire.
-I saw slaves building great pyramids against their will.
+I saw slaves building great pyramids against their will, dying in the process.
 I heard a child in its mother’s arms for the first time, and I bumped into Manna.
 She handed me a pamphlet, and because Ralph had my old one, I took it.

 “You can only find peace through God.”

-I don’t know if I needed peace, but when I looked back, she was looking up, and when I joined her, I saw that it was snowing.
-The stars came to us, and I was happy.
-At one time or another, we wanted to be in the sky, and whoever Manna talked to let it come to us.
+I don’t know if I needed peace, but when I looked back, she was looking up, and so did I. It was snowing.
+The stars were falling.
+They were coming for Manna, and I said so, but she was gone again, and I was happy.
+At one time or another, we wanted to feel those wings, and whoever Manna talked to brought the sky to us.

 Posted Feb 13, 2026